-If you export capital goods or services, you run a huge risk if a foreign buyer fails to pay, for example, due to political events such as war or expropriation.
+Do you export capital goods or services?
+You run a huge risk if a foreign buyer fails to pay, for example, due to political events such as war or expropriation.
 In cases like these, business owners that export capital goods or services from the Netherlands can have their transactions insured by the Dutch government through export insurance.
 Government insurance schemes are for large transactions or ones with long turnaround times or in high-risk countries for which no coverage options are available on the market.

 When do you qualify?

 In order to be eligible for these types of insurance, you must satisfy at least the following conditions:

 - Your company has its registered office in the Netherlands.

 - The capital goods or related services are exported from the Netherlands, or you are a building contractor who executes construction projects abroad (shipbuilding, dredging or greenhouse construction).

 - You take out the insurance before payment is due to be made.